Hgeonsu/Image-Processor/README.md

 Description: Image Processor which can modify several features of image.

-It was created by using openCV library of c++.
+Built ewith openCV library of c++.